mkurovski/deep_learning_recsys/README.md

 * Apply work to RecSys Challenge 2017
 * Apply work to RecSys Challenge 2018
 * For more information, visit my Medium blogpost in the ebay Tech Berlin

+> We can only see a short distance ahead, but we can see plenty there that needs to be done.
+(Alan Turing)